How To Choose the Best Consumer Wearable for your Research

 Dr. Ann Hsing and her team at Stanford used Labfront with Garmin Vivosmart 4 devices to capture granular interbeat interval data and effectively derive HRV.

-As the most prolific consumer wearables in the United States, some researchers choose to use Fitbit devices in their research and recruit participants who already own a device to save on cost.
-Some researchers similarly recruit through Apple’s ResearchKit those with Apple Watches.
+As the most prolific consumer wearables in the United States, some researchers choose to recruit through Apple’s ResearchKit those who already own Apple Watches to save on cost.
 It is crucial to note again here that different generations of sensors and changes to algorithms may affect the data.
 Additionally, Apple Watches are currently only compatible with iPhones.

 5. Accessing the Data